tymyrddin/blue/source/docs/active/design/concealed.md

 * Adapt behaviour based on attacker actions.
 * Block/alter program execution to seem more "real."
-* Lure attackers into revealing tactics (e.g., "Oops, ls is renamed to dir—what now?").
+* Lure attackers into revealing tactics (e.g., "Oops, ls is renamed to dir, what now?").

 *Why manually update your honeypot when it can outsmart attackers on its own?*